-Judge Campbell's courtroom deputy can be reached at (615) 736-2778.
+Judge Campbell's courtroom deputy is at (615) 736-2778.
 There are no standard days or times for any particular matters, except for jury trials in Nashville, which begin on Tuesdays at 9:00 a.m.

 B. Correspondence with the Court